zhang-zengjie/ram-ruts/README.md

 ### Approach

 In a risk-aware control framework, we formulate the physical model of the robot as a single-integrator dynamic system with random dynamic noise and use a set of STL to describe the tasks above.
 In this sense, risk is quantified by the probability that a certain STL task is not satisfied.
 The risk also serves as an evidence to support the decision-making of the robot whether a new task should be accepted or rejected.
 The control synthesis is performed using a tube-based shrinking-horizon model predictive control method.
-For the theoretical details, please refer to our associated Arxiv paper in [https://arxiv.org/abs/2402.03165](https://arxiv.org/abs/2402.03165) which has been presented in the 8th IFAC Conference on Analysis and Design of Hybrid Systems, July 1-3, 2024.
+For the theoretical details, please refer to our associated ArXiv paper in [https://arxiv.org/abs/2402.03165](https://arxiv.org/abs/2402.03165) which has been presented in the 8th IFAC Conference on Analysis and Design of Hybrid Systems, July 1-3, 2024.

 #### Relation with Existing Toolbox